telematum/screening-frontend/README.md

 # screening-frontend
 Repository for screening frontend Dev Candidates

-We appreciate your interest in the Frontend Developer role with Telematum.
-After carefully reviewing your application, we are pleased to inform you that you have been shortlisted for the first stage of our hiring process.

 As part of our evaluation, we would like to assess your development skills.
-Therefore, we have set up a short assessment to evaluate the candidate’s skills by converting a simple Mockup to be implemented using React.js with Tailwind CSS.
+Therefore, we have set up a short assessment to evaluate the candidate’s skills by converting a simple component to be implemented using React with Tailwind CSS.

 We specifically request that you refrain from using AI or automated tools in your assessment.
 We value your personal insights and development skills in this evaluation.